dustywhite7/Econ8310/SlidesCode/12 - Bayesian Statistics III.md

 - 95% of sampled parameter values fall inside a 95% CI
 - We can shape them arbitrarily
 - We can also just use them to measure the likelihood that one measure exceeds another!
+    - For example, our distributions for the seahawks overlap, but that doesn't mean running is EVER better!

 ---